 Do you currently do any of the following?
 And what results are you getting?
 Do you know your current CPA or conversion rates?
 If this will form an advertising brief, Think about:

-How big is your mailing list and what results do you get from it?
+- How big is your mailing list?
+What results do you get from it?

-How are you using your mailing list and do you have any current funnels?
+- How are you using your mailing list Do you have any current funnels?